0b01001001/spectree/README.md

 > How can I change the response when there is a validation error?
 Can I record some metrics?

 This library provides `before` and `after` hooks to do these.
 Check the [doc](https://spectree.readthedocs.io/en/latest) or the [test case](tests/test_plugin_flask.py).
-You can change the handlers for SpecTree or for a specific endpoint validation.
+You can change the handlers for SpecTree or a specific endpoint validation.

 > How to change the default `ValidationError` status code?

-You can change the `validation_error_status` in SpecTree (global) or in a specific endpoint (local).
-This also take effect in the OpenAPI documentation.
+You can change the `validation_error_status` in SpecTree (global) or a specific endpoint (local).
+This also takes effect in the OpenAPI documentation.

 ## Demo